On the convex formulations of robust Markov decision processes

 \section{Conclusion}

-We describe the first convex formulation of RMDPs with uncertain transition probabilities, under the assumption that the uncertainty set is s-rectangular.
-Our results are based on (a) an entropic regularization of the robust Bellman operator, and (b) a change of variables which introduces the exponential of the components of the value function.
-Any algorithms for solving convex optimization programs can be combined with our formulation to obtain a new algorithm for RMDPs.
-We emphasize that one of our main contributions is to stress the importance of finding a convex formulation for RMDPs.
+We describe the first convex formulation of RMDPs with uncertain transition probabilities, under the assumption that the uncertainty set is rectangular. \tb{The main challenge is to overcome the non-convexity of the robust Bellman operator.} Our results are based on (a) an entropic regularization of the robust Bellman operator and (b) a change of variables introducing the exponential of the components of the value function. \tb{We obtain conic reformulations for classical uncertainty sets based on polyhedral, ellipsoidal or relative entropy-based uncertainty.
+In these cases, our final conic reformulations involve the exponential cone, the quadratic cone and the non-negative orthant.
+The main difficulty toward practical implementation of the reformulations obtained in this paper is the exponential size of the coefficients appearing in the constraints of our conic programs, originating from our exponential change of variables.} Our main contribution is to highlight the problem of finding convex formulations for RMDPs and to provide the first successful attempt (despite the limitation in terms of practical implementation).
 In particular, our results open novel directions of research of interest for RMDPs.
 First, it may be possible to obtain exact formulations for RMDPs, not based on regularization, for specific uncertainty sets such as $\ell_{p}$-balls or $\phi$-divergence balls around nominal transitions.
 Second, other approaches could be based on efficient enumeration of the extreme points of the uncertainty sets, for instance based on $\ell_{1}$ ball uncertainty sets and deterministic transitions probabilities, or more efficient reformulations of the sets $\{\bm{v} \in \R^{\X} \; | \; \bm{v} \leq T(\bm{v})\}$ and $\{\bm{v} \in \R^{\X} \; | \; \bm{v} \geq T(\bm{v})\}$.
-Finally, it could be of interest to study the case where $\lambda \rightarrow 1$, i.e., the case where the discounted return is replaced with the long-run average return.
+Finally, it could be of interest to study the case where $\gamma \rightarrow 1$, i.e., the case where the discounted return is replaced with the long-run average return.